Ad Tag Explained: What It Is and How to Create One

 Understanding Ad Tags

-An ad tag is a piece of code that you place on your website to show ads.
-It sends information to your ad server and provides information on what type of ads to show, how often they should be shown, and where they should be shown.
+An ad tag is a piece of code that you place on your website to initiate ad requests to the ad server for serving ads.
+Its primary function is to send information to your ad server and provide information on what type of ads to show, how often they should be shown, and where they should be shown.

 1. The publisher generates an ad tag using an ad server (e.g., Google Ad Manager).